Does your toddler start the day at 5am? Or are they still waking in the night? Here’s what to expect from the phase of toddler sleep…

 Ah, the rite of passage that is hearing a bump and finding your child has scaled the bars of the cot.
 You’re not alone.

-Many parents see this cot-escaping as a signal that their toddler’s ready for a proper bed.
-But it’s usually best to do that when they’re nearer to three years old.
+Many parents see this cot-escaping as a signal that their toddler is ready for a proper bed.
+You may choose to move them into a bed when they can reach over the top rail or show signs of trying to climb out (Which, 2021).
 In the meantime, try:

-- Putting them back and telling them they must stay in there.
-This needs to be done calmly, repeatedly and consistently.
+- putting them back and reminding them that nightime is for sleeping; this needs to be done calmly, repeatedly and consistently

 What can I do when my toddler wakes up too early?

-Some toddlers love a 5am wake-up.
+Some toddlers love a 5am wake-up (Price et al, 2014).
 And most adults?
 They usually don’t love a 5am wake-up.

 If this morning horror is happening to you, you might be tempted to move your child’s bedtime later.
 Yet that can work out badly, making them overtired so it’s harder for them to settle at night.
 Instead, a few tips are: